mehrdadep/deep-learning-nids/README.md

 6. Classic machine learning models (Naive Bayes, Ada Boost and more)

 ## Usage

-each model is saved in a file run. to run simply use:
+[NSL-KDD](https://www.unb.ca/cic/datasets/nsl.html) and [CICIDS2017](https://www.unb.ca/cic/datasets/ids-2017.html) datasets must be in the `/data/nsl` and `/data/cicids/` folders.
+Each model is saved in a file run. to run them, simply use:

 `python model_name.py`